-To deprecate your second record, start by logging into the in the primary account/iD you want to keep, go to Account settings, and select Remove duplicate record.
+To deprecate your second record, start by logging into the in the primary account/iD you want to keep, go to Account settings, scroll down to Account actions and select Remove a duplicate record.

 ORCID relies on individuals to report and remove duplicate records.
 If we receive a report from the community about a potential duplicate record or incorrect data which may need to be corrected, we will follow our dispute procedures to address the situation.